TodoAppDemoOrg/todo-spa/README.md

 - It would be great to write backend code closer to component itself, for example `TodoList.backend.js`
 - Internal API errors are not handled in the current implementation
 - PyCharm Endpoints are empty, because know nothing about tsoa.
 It can show generated openapi spec, but Find usages functionality is limited and doesn't show tsoa controllers.
-- 👍 React-query are generated with orval
+- 👍 React-query code is generated with orval